Text and images by Craig Smith

 Some nice features of note:

-• The grip is made from reconstituted cork - think hundreds or thousands of small pieces of cork glued together with a high quality adhesive and then shaped into a handle.
+- The grip is made from reconstituted cork - think hundreds or thousands of small pieces of cork glued together with a high quality adhesive and then shaped into a handle.
 This type of grip isn't the prettiest and many people think of them as being cheap and ugly.
 This type of grip may be less expensive, but they have a slightly rough feel that is easy to maintain a grip on with wet and or slimy hands.
-Also, compared to standard cork we have these days, you don't have all these filled in pits and gaps where the filler works its way out over time.
+Also, compared to standard cork we have these days, you don't have a bunch of filled in pits from which the filler works its way out over time.
 I actually prefer this type of grip to the old standard cork for its durability and grippyness (is that a word?) and am not bound by tradition.
 I have had custom rods made for myself with this type of handle material.
 Function trumps cosmetic appeal in my opinion.

 The sum up: